Locations:

 Hot flashes aren’t the only unpleasant aspect of menopause and perimenopause — but the good news is that black cohosh may help reduce some of those other symptoms, including:

-“Black cohosh is an excellent herb to support people experiencing menopausal symptoms to reduce pain, reduce fatigue and lift your mood — just not consistently for hot flashes,” Dr. Lin says.
+“Black cohosh is an excellent herb to support those experiencing menopausal symptoms — just not consistently for hot flashes,” Dr. Lin says.

 Is black cohosh safe to use?